KHEngineering/RoboRio/controls/controls.md

 ###Official FIRST Procedure
 Ensure RoboRio is flashed and Imaged to latest versions then continue with [Offical screensteps directions](https://wpilib.screenstepslive.com/s/4485/m/13809/l/243933-installing-java-8-on-the-roborio-java-only)

+> Note: You will need to create an account on Oracles Website to complete this step.

 --

 ##Initial Set Up Complete